timuela/timuela.github.io/public/discussion.md

-# What do you think?
+# Login with a Github Account to comment.